 It probably had to happen, then, at some point, that I would come across a book that wasn’t and – unfortunately – that day has come.
 I’ve just finished The Killer Is Dying and – very much like my last review (The Last of the Greenwoods by Clare Morrall), I’ve been left more than a little flat.

 I am not sure why – the writing style is the same – sparse and to the point in that noir way I love.
 The characters are just as damaged as in other books, unsure how to live their lives without messing them up but doing the best they can.
 And the dark setting is there too – this time Pheonix, with the harsh, hot weather almost becoming a character in and off itself at times.
 Yet, for me – this time – it just didn’t work.

-Once again I’m linking up again with Diane at Bibliophile by the Sea who hosts a post every Tuesday for people to share the first chapter/paragraph of the book they are reading, or thinking of reading soon.
+Once again I’m linking up again with Vicky at I’d Rather Be At The Beach who hosts a post every Tuesday for people to share the first chapter/paragraph of the book they are reading, or thinking of reading soon.

 This week, I’m sharing a book I picked up at the library for no other reason that the cover was pink – very pink.
 I know that’s terribly superficial but sometimes I just can’t help judging books by their covers, which is exactly what I’ve done here.
 Once home, I checked it out on Goodreads and was relieved to see good reviews – not so relieved to see it’s a young adult horror story but you can’t have everything right?
 Anyway, I’m giving it a go.
 Here’s what it’s about…